google/android-classyshark/README.md

 Follow the shark on twitter [@ItsClassyshark](https://twitter.com/ItsClassyshark)

 ClassyShark is a standalone tool for Android developers.
 It can reliably browse any Android executable and show important info such as class interfaces and members, dex counts and dependencies.
-The browser supports multiple formats including libraries (.dex, .aar, .so), executables (.apk, .jar, .class) and AndroidManifest (.xml).
+The browser supports multiple formats including libraries (.dex, .aar, .so), executables (.apk, .jar, .class) and all Android binary xmls: AndroidManifest, resources, layouts etc'.

 ### Learn more
 www.classyshark.com